data-science-on-aws/data-science-on-aws/README.md

 _Please logout of all AWS Console sessions in all browser tabs._

-## 2. Login to the Workshop Portal called Event Engine
+## 2. Login to the Workshop Portal (aka Event Engine)
+_Note:  At the start of the workshop, we will provide each of your with a personalized link to your specific Workshop Portal environment._

 ![Event Engine Dashboard](img/event-engine-dashboard.png)